microsoft/terminal/doc/roadmap-2022.md

 Initially we had planned on a discrete "Terminal v2" goal, but over the last 18 months it's become clear to the team that we don't need a strict "2.0" release.
 We can continue serving the community effectively with continual, incremental updates.
 Should a future release warrant a substantial change to the Terminal worthy of the "2.0" moniker, we can re-evaluate then.

 In 2022, we're going to try tracking our overall work with two "semester" milestones, "[22H1]" and "[22H2]", which roughly align with internal deadlines.
+Although the Windows Terminal ships updates out-of-band from the rest of the OS, we still have commitments to fixing bugs in the broader console ecosystem.
+Those changes need to be made in sync with the rest of the OS.
+Aligning our external milestones with those deadlines should help make sure we get bugs resolved in a timely fashion and checked into the OS.

-These have inherited the remainder of the work that was originally targeting the Terminal v2 milestone.
+These have additionally inherited the remainder of the work that was originally targeting the Terminal v2 milestone.
+As we burn down the features and bugs in these milestones, we'll draw new features into them from the "[Up Next]" milestone, which is itself populated from the highest-priority elements of the [Backlog].

 ## Milestones